A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Background

 \subsection{Relational message passing neural networks}

-We introduce the framework of \emph{relational message passing neural networks~(R-MPNNs)}, which is basic to our study.
-This framework allows us to compute node representations for knowledge graphs and capture several known models such as RGCN~\cite{SchlichtkrullKB18} and CompGCN~\cite{vashishth2020compositionbased}, among others.
-The idea is that R-MPNNs iteratively update the feature of a node $v$ based on the different relation types $r\in R$ and the features of the corresponding neighbors in $\mathcal{N}_r(v)$.
+We introduce \emph{relational message passing neural networks~(R-MPNNs)}, which encompass several known models such as RGCN~\cite{SchlichtkrullKB18} and CompGCN~\cite{vashishth2020compositionbased}.
+The idea is to iteratively update the feature of a node $v$ based on the different relation types $r\in R$ and the features of the corresponding neighbors in $\mathcal{N}_r(v)$.
+In our most general model we also allow readout functions, that allow further updates to the feature of $v$ by aggregating over the features of all nodes in the graph.